LiamJCates/Programming-Notes/C++/Types&Values/UserDefinedTypes.md

 declared within the scope of class Human.
 ::dateOfBirth, on the other hand would refer to another variable dateOfBirth in a global scope.

+### Default Constructor
 A constructor that is invoked without arguments is called the default constructor.
 Programming a default constructor is optional.
 If you don’t program any constructor the compiler creates one for you (that constructs member attributes but does not initialize Plain Old Data types such as int to any specific non-zero value).

-You can choose to not implement the default constructor to enforce object instantiation with certain minimal parameters
+You can choose to not implement the default constructor to enforce object instantiation with certain minimal parameters.

 Constructors can be overloaded just like functions.
+You can implement as many constructors as you’d like, as long as their argument types differ.

 Constructor parameters can be given default values.

 Note that a default constructor is one that can be instantiated without arguments, and not necessarily one that doesn’t take parameters.
 So a constructor with two parameters, both with default values, is a default constructor

 Another way to initialize members is by using initialization lists.